NilanjanChattopadhyay/NilanjanChattopadhyay.github.io/_posts/2020-04-20-Regularization-from-Scratch-Dropout.md

 ## Inference

 One of the most common method of combining multiple models is to take arithmetic mean of the predictions from each model.
-But in dropout, there can be exponentially many thinned models and it becomes unfeasible to store and average predictions from all the model.
+But in dropout, there can be exponentially many thinned models and it becomes unfeasible to store and average predictions from all the models.

 The predictions of the combined models can be approximated by averaging together the output from a few thinned networks.
 10–20 such subnetworks are often suﬃcient to obtain good performance.

 Another good approximation can be achieved by taking the geometric mean of the predictions.
-The arithmetic mean and geometric mean often performs comparably when ensembling.
+The arithmetic mean and geometric mean often perform comparably when ensembling.
 More details can be found in this [paper](https://arxiv.org/pdf/1312.6197.pdf).

-Note that since the geometric mean of multiple predictions might not be a probability distribution.
+Note that the geometric mean of multiple predictions might not be a probability distribution.
 Therefore, a condition is placed that none of the submodels can assign a probability of 0 to any event.
 Also, the resulting distribution is normalized.

 > **Arithmetic Mean**
 \\[ p_{ensemble} = \sum_{\mu}^{}p(\mu)p(y|x, \mu) \\]